See, Play and Learn

 - Spinal Muscular Atrophy (National Institute of Neurological Disorders and Stroke)

-- Spinal Muscular Atrophy (SMA) (Muscular Dystrophy Association) - PDF Also in Spanish
+- Spinal Muscular Atrophy (SMA) (Muscular Dystrophy Association) - PDF

 - Types of SMA (Spinal Muscular Atrophy) (Cure SMA)

 - Electromyography (EMG) and Nerve Conduction Studies (National Library of Medicine) Also in Spanish

 - SMA: Testing & Diagnosis (Cure SMA)